kktse/kktse.github.io/_posts/2019-03-17-parameter-sensitivity-analysis.markdown

 simulation.

-It can be argued that linear analysis is less relevant to motorsport applications because of non-linearities primarily introduced by tire force/moment generation will give rise to a performance envelope.
+It can be argued that linear analysis is less relevant to motorsport applications because the non-linearities primarily introduced by tire force/moment generation will give rise to a performance envelope.

 Generally speaking, most road vehicles are four-wheeled.
-The single-track vehicle model does not consider track width and consequently, does not include a roll degree of freedom.
+The single-track vehicle model does not consider track width and consequently does not include a roll degree of freedom.
 Load transfer effects are not directly included in the analysis.